MalachiMackie/LoansUnlimitedExcercise/solution.md

 ##### Tradeoffs

-See "Choosing Monolith vs separate api's" for tradeoffs of separate services between customer api and loan provider agent api Keeping to the LTS release of .Net means slower uptake on each release's performance and language improvements, but it allows Microsoft to iron out any teething issues before upgrading versions
+See [Choosing Monolith vs separate apis](#choosing-monolith-vs-separate-apis) for tradeoffs of separate services between customer api and loan provider agent api
+Keeping to the LTS release of .Net means slower uptake on each release's performance and language improvements, but it allows Microsoft to iron out any teething issues before upgrading versions
 Using EF Core incures some performance penalties at the cost of developer experience.
 For a simple domain, EF Core is super simple to use and setup, but as a domain becomes more complex, EF Core configuration can become very complex as well.